adavisfoy/PyBer_Analysis/README.md

 ## Summary:

-Based on this analysis, we would like to offer three business recommendations to our CEO and board to address disparities between the city types:
+Based on this analysis, we would like to offer **three business recommendations** to our CEO and board to address disparities between the city types:
-- Recommendation 1:
+- **Recommendation 1:** Conduct a **driver recruitment campaign** in rural cities in order to lower the average fare per ride for rural customers.
+The high price of a single ride may limit accessibility to ride-sharing services by residents in these areas.
-- Recommendation 2:
+- **Recommendation 2:** In order to further investigate disparities in PyBer ride-sharing services among various city types, it may be helpful for PyBer to collect data regarding the **average mileage per ride**.
+It is reasonable to assume that urban riders may be travelling shorter distances due to the compact nature of a city versus a more spread out rural area.An analysis of this additional data may prove useful in comparing urban versus rural average fares per ride.
-- Recommendation 3:
+- **Recommendation 3:** Urban drivers receive the lowest average fare per driver by far.
+They are only receiving approximately 68 percent of the total fare.
+PyBer should conduct an analysis and review of compensation policies to ensure that urban drivers are receiving fair pay.